 - Serving drinks in small glasses

-- Avoid using disposable cutlery, plates, napkins, tissues etc.
+- Avoid using disposables such as cutlery, plates, napkins, tissues etc.

 - Giving leftover food to the less privileged and poor people in the neighbourhood

 Let us endeavor to celebrate the Eid in an environment-friendly and sustainable manner.